Together, We Empower People With The Power To Change Their World

 Pine Ridge residents are forced to endure winter temperatures of -50 degrees Fahrenheit.
 When the north wind blows, ice forms on the inside walls of houses, and it's far too common an occurrence that people die from exposure in the dark in their own homes when they cannot afford their heating and electricity bills.

-The story of the Lakota Sioux and their relationship with the outside world has been littered with broken promises and unwarranted aggressions, but this story is not yet fully written.
+The story of the Oglala Lakota and their relationship with the outside world has been littered with broken promises and unwarranted aggressions, but this story is not yet fully written.
 We have the chance to turn the page and help them to write a new chapter of hope.
 Together, we can all help bring about the re-birth of a nation.

 Energy Security and Independence for Pine Ridge